FCC Approves First Wireless 'Power-At-A-Distance' Charging System - Slashdot

 Re: (Score:2)

-Focusing power, but turned up to eleven (Score:2)
+Focusing power, but turned up to eleven (Score:3)

 Actually, WattUp's technology stem from the same idea as behind this gadget